 - Women’s Muckster

-For over 5 years now most Muck boots have been manufactured in China.
-This doesn’t come as a surprise from a large corporation, cutting costs in order to improve profit margins is the general norm in footwear.
+For over five years now, most Muck boots have been manufactured in China.
+This doesn’t come as a surprise from a large corporation; cutting costs in order to improve profit margins is the general norm in footwear.
 Further information on their origin has been made largely unavailable, especially during the Honeywell ownership period.

 Although not very transparent, Honeywell has been proved to be sweatshop-free by The Etisphere Institute, a company that’s dedicated to measuring corporate ethical standards and celebrates said endeavors.